ohsu-cedar-comp-hub/WGS-nextflow-workflow/README.md

 ### 1. GetPileupSummaries
 *Generate read counts for estimating of contamination in the tumor tissue using GATK.*
 **File input**: Duplicate-marked BAM files of tumor and matched normal and common germline variants VCF (exac file)
-**File output**: Pileup summary table of alt counts and allele frequencies at each position
+**File output**: Pileup summary table of ref and alt counts, and allele frequencies at each position

 ```
 nextflow run get_pileup_summaries.nf —params-file <my-params.json> -c <my-nextflow.config> -with-singularity <image.sif>